 Unboxing

 New products are launched every day, and brands are looking to hype their new products to generate more attention.
-Unboxing, the process of taking a product out if its box and a YouTuber giving it a first impression, can be a good income earner too.
+Unboxing, the process of taking a product out of its box and a YouTuber describing their first impression, can be a good income earner too.
 Companies usually send out PR boxes to well-established influencers, but if you’re just starting out, you need to spend your own money to get ahold of the product.

 Do you want to make money from writing through a blog instead?